 Open existing config file - opens an existing Core configuration (.csv).
+The same as File -> Open. epon existing come an existing core comigaration (recv).
+The came as the views

-The same as File -> Open . Н Save changed config file - saves the current Core configuration (.csv).
-The same as File -> Save. \bigcirc Download all data from remote HD - downloads the online Core configuration from the remote system.
-The same as Remote -> Download all data from remote HD . \bigcirc Upload all data from remote HD - updates the online Core configuration.
-This option is available in online mode only, and is the same as Remote -> Upload all data from remote HD .
-2 Online to remote host - enables (or disables) the online connection to the remote system.
-The same as Remote -> Online to remote system .
-X Preferences - opens the AdminHD Preferences window.
+- Save changed config file saves the current Core configuration (.csv).
+The same as File -> Save. - Download all data from remote HD downloads the online Core configuration from the remote system.
+The same as Remote -> Download all data from remote HD. - Upload all data from remote HD updates the online Core configuration.
+This option is available in online mode only, and is the same as Remote -> Upload all data from remote HD. - Online to remote host enables (or disables) the online connection to the remote system.
+The same as Remote -> Online to remote system. - Preferences opens the AdminHD Preferences window.
 The same as Extras -> Preferences.